Paul1748/paul1748.github.io/README.md

 Task List
 Keeping track of the tasks that are done, and those that need to be done.

-- [x] Learn Markdown
+- [x] Learn paul wade
 - [ ] Learn Frontend Development
 - [ ] Learn Full Stack Development
- Learn Markdown
+ Learn paul wade
  Learn Frontend Development
  Learn Full Stack Development
 Footnote